reown-com/appkit/packages/react/readme.md

 ## Getting Started

 Make sure to read our [main readme](./../../readme.md) first to find out details about projectId, chain specific packages and modal customisation options.
-Please ensure you are updated to the latest React / Next.js version.
+Please ensure you are updated to the latest React / Next.js or similar version, as web3modal libraries target `es2020`.

 ### 1. Install dependencies